rlanger2000/bash-fancy-prompt/README.md

 # Requirement
 ### Download git functionality
 This is mandatory, else you get errors all the time.\
 It's from the official repository for git itself, so no worries.
-You can [check the file yourself](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh){:target="_blank"} .
+You can <a href="https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh" target="_blank">check the file yourself</a>.

 **User install**
 ```bash